 Download these posters to use at PI events or exhibit booths.

-Press releases (also referred to as media releases, news releases, etc.) are tools OA uses to attract favorable media attention and public awareness about OA by highlighting topics, events, people, the organization itself, etc. and get them interested in featuring OA as a component of a story or featuring OA as the focus of the story.
-The press release provides reporters with the basic information they need to develop a news angle or story idea, and the information they need to complete necessary interviews and research.
+Press releases (also referred to as media releases or news releases) are tools OA uses to attract favorable media attention and raise public awareness about OA by highlighting topics, events, people, and information about the organization itself—press releases get media outlets interested in featuring OA as a focus or component of a feature story.
+Well-written releases provide reporters with the basic information they need to develop a news angle or story idea, and also the information and contacts they need to complete necessary interviews and research.
+Useful material to include in press releases can be found on the oa.org homepage (click the Media/Press Kit button), or in the Public Information Service Manual at bookstore.oa.org.